3.0 Personal Protective Equipment (Top)

 appropriate for laboratory workers (after consultation with EHS):

 - The use of disposable respirators (e.g., N95 filtering facepieces/dust masks) for weighing powdery or dusty materials.
 Note: Most disposable respirators do not offer protection against chemical vapors and fumes; they are for use of nuisance dust only.
-The use of disposable respirators may or may not be regulated by OSHA depending upon the circumstances of use.
-In order to determine if OSHA regulations apply, please contact EHS at askEHS to schedule a hazard assessment prior to using a disposable respirator.
+Please contact EHS at askEHS to schedule a hazard assessment prior to using a disposable respirator.

 - To reduce exposure to some chemicals which certain individuals may be or become sensitive.